eucrypt/unmarshal-go-sdk/README.md

 go get github.com/eucrypt/unmarshal-go-sdk
 ```

 Create an SDK type and pass it your auth key.
-(To generate an Auth key you will need to create a user account at (
+(To generate an Auth key you will need to create a user account at [Unmarshal Console](
 console.unmarshal.io))

 ```go